Help & Advice

 Grout Removal with a Multi Tool

-You'll find you can remove the grout from a 12" tile in just a few seconds so it is a real time saver.
+You'll find you can remove the grout from a 12" tile in just a few seconds, so it is a real time saver.
 The carbide blades have a flat side which will enable you to cut accurately up to an edge and no further, perfect if you wish to remove the grout around a single tile.
-You can buy Shark carbide tipped blades here
+You can buy Shark carbide tipped blades on our website.

 Trim Door Casings with a Multi Tool